se-edu/learningresources/contents/security/cryptography.md

 # Other Resources

 * [Understanding Cryptography: A Textbook for Students and Practitioners](https://www.amazon.com/Understanding-Cryptography-Textbook-Students-Practitioners/dp/3642041000) is an outstanding introductory text.
 Explanations are excellent, and no knowledge of number theory is assumed.
 An electronic copy can be freely downloaded from the NUS library.
 It was used as reference material for this document.
-* [Awesome Cryptography](https://github.com/sobolevn/awesome-cryptography) is a curated list of resources - books and articles on cryptography, libraries, blogs and more.
+* [Awesome Cryptography](https://github.com/sobolevn/awesome-cryptography) is a curated list of resources - articles, blogs, books, libraries and more.
 * [Security Now](https://grc.com/sn) is a weekly podcast on security.
 Though it does not go into much detail about the underlying mathematics, there are many episodes on cryptography that provide a working knowledge of the subject.
 It also discusses security headlines, which emphasize the practical aspect of cryptography; while the math may be sound, implementation mistakes or side-channel attacks often cause vulnerabilities in practice.